Distribution of wealth: Geographical distribution

-Wealth is unevenly distributed across different world regions.
-At the end of the 20th century, wealth was concentrated among the G8 and Western industrialized nations, along with several Asian and OPEC nations.
-In the 21st century, wealth is still concentrated among the G8 with United States of America leading with 30.2%, along with other developed countries, several Asia-pacific countries and OPEC countries.
+Wealth is unevenly distributed across regions of the world.
+At the end of the 20th century, wealth was concentrated among the G8, Western industrialized nations, several Asian nations, and OPEC nations.
+In the 21st century, wealth remains concentrated among the G8, with the United States of America leading at 30.2%, along with other developed countries, several Asia-Pacific countries, and OPEC countries.